 All that remains then is to close your letter with a final vote of thanks and a call to action.
 You might invite the interviewer to contact you should he or she require any further information, for instance, and then remind them of your contact number.

-Interviewees clearly have no way of knowing just how much of a close call it sometimes is between them and the next candidate, but when two candidates are very closely matched, a perfectly-timed follow-up letter can really make a difference in terms of making one stand out over the other.
-In fact, because so few candidates bother to send one at all, a perfectly-timed follow-up letter can make any candidate stand out.
+Interviewees clearly have no way of knowing just how much of a close call it sometimes is between them and the next candidate, but when two candidates are very closely matched, a perfectly-timed job interview follow up email/letter can really make a difference in terms of making one stand out over the other.

 Latest posts by Julia Hingley - Associate Writer, Sandbox Advisors (see all)

-- Effective Follow-Up After a Job Interview - January 2, 2012
+- An Effective Job Interview Follow Up Email/Letter In Singapore - January 2, 2012

-- Questions to Ask the Interviewer and Those to Avoid - December 14, 2011
+- Interview Questions to Ask Employers In Singapore (and Those to Avoid) - December 14, 2011

 - Keeping Singapore Job Interview Nerves at Bay - December 5, 2011